SpectralSequences/latex/README.md

 ### Fixed:
 - Tick style didn't work, now it does.
 - Orphan edges are consistently oriented correctly now (reported by Eric Peterson).
+- Fixed name class in copypage
+- Fixed incompatibility with new expl3 version (reported by Eric Peterson).
+The fix amounts to replacing a \cs_new:Npn with a \cs_gset:Npn.

+### Added:
+- \sseqlastlabel

 ## [1.2.0] (2017-12-10)
 ### Added: